 Please note: On this topic page, we have used the terms “sexually transmitted diseases” and “sexually transmitted infections,” in keeping with the language used in each resource described.
 We chose the name “sexually transmitted diseases” for this topic page, because that term is most often used by the U.S. Centers for Disease Control (CDC).

-Sexually Transmitted Diseases – This packet is a compilation of several recent fact sheets and other resources.
+Sexually Transmitted Diseases – This packet is a compilation of recent fact sheets and other resources.
 You may wish to customize it to meet the needs or interests of particular groups, such as event participants, providers, patients, clients, or the general public.
 So please feel free to distribute all or part of this packet as either a printout or PDF.

 Fact Sheets on HIV and Sexually Transmitted Diseases